mlauter/mlauter.github.io/_posts/2014-09-08-how-to-make-your-own-smart-ac.markdown

 In order to make the program on the Pi as simple as possible, I've decided to represent what I want the air conditioner to be doing in three different states. **1: Completely and totally OFF.
 2: Completely and totally ON.
 3: Trying to maintain a particular temperature**

-Because state 3 requires a temperature, I've represented all the states as a dictionary of {state number:?, temperature:?}, where the temperature is the empty string if we have state 1 or 2, or an integer (converted to a string) in farenheit for state 3.
+Because state 3 requires a temperature, I've represented all the states as a dictionary of `{state number:?, temperature:?}`, where the temperature is the empty string if we have state 1 or 2, or an integer (converted to a string) in farenheit for state 3.

 ~~~~~~
 #initialize desired_state to a dictionary